input-output-hk/mithril/docs/root/manual/developer-docs/nodes/mithril-aggregator.md

     import       Import payload signed with genesis secret key and create & import a genesis certificate
 ```

-### bootstrap sub-command (test-only)
+### Bootstrap sub-command (test-only)

-Run 'genesis bootstrap' command in release with default configuration, **only in test mode**.
-This allows the Mithril Aggregator node to bootstrap a `Genesis Certificate`.
-After this operation, the Mithril Aggregator will be able to produce new snapshots and certificates.
+You can run the 'genesis bootstrap' command in release mode with the default configuration, but **only in test mode**.
+This will enable the Mithril Aggregator node to bootstrap a `Genesis Certificate`.
+After completing this operation, the Mithril Aggregator will be capable of producing new snapshots and certificates.

 ```bash
 ./mithril-aggregator genesis bootstrap
 ```

-Or with a specific `Genesis Secret Key`, **only in test mode**.
+You can use a specific `genesis secret key` (only in test mode):

 ```bash
 ./mithril-aggregator genesis bootstrap --genesis-secret-key **YOUR_SECRET_KEY*
 ```

-### export sub-command
+### Export sub-command

-Run 'genesis export' command in release.
-This allows the Mithril Aggregator node to export the `Genesis Payload` that needs to be signed (and later reimported) of the `Genesis Certificate`.
-The signature of the `Genesis Payload` must be done manually with the owner of the `Genesis Secret Key`.
+You can run the 'genesis export' command in release mode.
+This allows the Mithril Aggregator node to export the `Genesis Payload` that needs to be signed (and later reimported) for the `genesis certificate`.
+The signature of the `genesis payload` must be done manually by the owner of the `genesis secret key`.

 ```bash
 ./mithril-aggregator genesis export --target-path **YOUR_TARGET_PATH**
 ```

-### sign sub-command
+### Sign sub-command

-Run 'genesis sign' command in release.
-This allows the Mithril Aggregator node to sign the `Genesis Payload` that needs to be reimported.
-The signature of the `Genesis Payload` must be done manually by the owner of the `Genesis Secret Key`.
+You can run the 'genesis sign' command in release mode.
+This allows the Mithril Aggregator node to sign the `genesis payload` that needs to be reimported.
+The signature of the `genesis payload` must be done manually by the owner of the `genesis secret key`.

 ```bash
 ./mithril-aggregator genesis sign --to-sign-payload-path **TO_SIGN_PAYLOAD_PATH** --target-signed-payload-path **TARGET_SIGNED_PAYLOAD_PATH** --genesis-secret-key-path **GENESIS_SECRET_KEY_PATH**
 ```

-### import sub-command
+### Import sub-command

-Run 'genesis import' command in release.
-This allows the Mithril Aggregator node to import the signed payload of the `Genesis Certificate` and create it in the store.
+Run the 'genesis import' command in release mode.
+This allows the Mithril Aggregator node to import the signed payload of the `genesis certificate` and store it.
 After this operation, the Mithril Aggregator will be able to produce new snapshots and certificates.

 ```bash
 ./mithril-aggregator genesis import --signed-payload-path **YOUR_SIGNED_PAYLOAD_PATH**
 ```

-Run 'genesis import' command in release with a custom configuration via env vars
+Run the 'genesis import' command in release mode with a custom configuration using environment variables:

 ```bash
 GENESIS_VERIFICATION_KEY=$(wget -q -O - **YOUR_GENESIS_VERIFICATION_KEY**) RUN_INTERVAL=60000 NETWORK=**YOUR_CARDANO_NETWORK** ./mithril-aggregator genesis import
 ```

-## Release build and run binary 'era' command
+## Release the build and run the binary 'era' command

-Build in release with default configuration
+Build in release mode using the default configuration:

 ```bash
 make build
 ```

-Display the help menu
+Display the help menu:

 ```bash
 ./mithril-aggregator era --help
 ```

-You should see
+You should see:

 ```bash
 Era tools